clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 - voice browsers
 - mobile phone browsers
 - multimedia players
 - plug-ins
 - assistive technologies

 To be able to access a website, these components need to play well together.
 If web content is not available, you wouldn't see anything on the website.
 If authoring tools are not available, you couldn't have your information or messages on your website.
 If user agents are not available, you cannot get to the website or the content on the website.
-Every component is equally important to make a website avaiable.
+Every component is equally important to make a website available.

 Web accessibility principles and techniques support these components to optimize their capabilities to make websites available to broad range of users.